luyunghsiang/yhluweb/_sources/research.rst.txt

 read this before you send an email.
 Doing so can save your time.

-- Dr. Lu's research is about computer vision and embedded systems (how to make computer vision efficient so that it can run on embedeed systems).
+- Dr. Lu's research is about computer vision and embedded systems (how to make computer vision efficient so that it can run on embedded systems).
 Dr. Lu does not conduct research in topics related to Blockchain, Cryptocurrency, or Quantum Computing.